postyou/contao-wrapper_tags/README.md

 All just by clicking.

 ### The `Opening tags` element allows to add multiple tags at once.

-Everyone with any desire attribute.
+Every tag can have any desire attribute.
+Insert tags are allowed to form attributes names & values.

 ![Opening tags](docs/wrapper_tags-opening_multi.jpg "Opening tags")

-As a code:
+The code result in front end:

 ```html
 <div class="big-font" id="container-1" data-person="chef-12" page-5="profile">